 Suddenly it is there again.
 Grotesque, importunate and incredibly painful.
 A silent scream inside of me wants to come out, but stays stuck somewhere.
 A sob that wants to be cried, but stays inside.

 For some days I walked around feeling this way.
 I felt pressure behind my eyes and a grumpiness coming over me where no prayer seemed to help against.
-Until it finally became too much yesterday.
+Until yesterday it finally became too much.
 I cried and couldn’t stop.
 Again and again, tears stream down.
 I realized that I miss her so much.
 It comes over me like a very big wave.

 It’s so weird.
 How can you miss what you did not have?
 How can I miss her as the toddler she would have been, while I only knew her as a tiny baby?
 Words my Love said resound in my head: ‘she just grows up together with our family.
 She just somehow grows up too’.